 Come join us the last weekend of April for the Spring Weaverville Art Safari.
 The safari features self-guided tours of various artists' studios, tucked away in the countryside communities of Weaverville, Barnardsville, and Alexander.
 The tours are free and open to the public, and some artists' studios are open year-round by appointment.
 So come join us, and take home a trophy from North Carolina's creative frontier.

-The 2013 Enchanted Animal Affaire features "the light of the Phoenix".
-This year's affaire kicks off on May 24th at Maggie B's Wine & Specialty Store.
-From there, the phoenix will take flight to the sponsoring businesses.
-They will nest there for the public to discover from June 1st through June 25th.
-At the 2013 Enchanted Animal Art Affaire Gala and Auction, the phoenixes will be auctioned off at the Lake Louise Community Center located at 60 Lakeshore Drive in Weaverville.
-This is a must-see event that welcomes everyone and will fire up the night on Friday, June 28th.
+The 2013 Enchanted Animal Affaire featured "the light of the Phoenix".
+At the 2013 Enchanted Animal Art Affaire Gala and Auction, the phoenixes were auctioned off at the Lake Louise Community Center located at 60 Lakeshore Drive in Weaverville.
+It was a gala evening of food music and fun.
+Watch for information about the next event.

 The Town of Weaverville hosts the Fire on the Lake Music Festival to celebrate Independence Day.
 This year's event features food, music by David Holt and the Lightning Bolts, and a fireworks show at dusk.